Monitoring data collected by Azure Monitor

 - Configure a log alert rule that sends a notification or takes automated action when the results of the query match a particular result.

 - Build a workflow based on log data using Logic Apps.

 - Export the results of a query to Power BI to use different visualizations and share with users outside of Azure.

 - Access metric values from a command line or custom application using PowerShell cmdlets or REST API.

 Viewing log data

-All data from Log Analytics is retrieved using a log query that specifies a particular set of data.
-Queries are written using the Log Analytics query language which is a rich query language to quickly retrieve, consolidate, and analyze collected data.
-Use the Log Analytics page in the Azure portal to directly analyze the data in your metric store and chart the values of multiple metrics over time.
-You can view the charts interactively or pin them to a dashboard to view them with other visualizations.
-You can also retrieve metrics by using the Azure monitoring REST API.
+All log data in Azure Monitor is retrieved using a log query written with the Kusto query language, which allows you to quickly retrieve, consolidate, and analyze collected data.
+Use Log Analytics to write and test queries in the Azure portal.
+You can work with results interactively or pin them to a dashboard to view them with other visualizations.
+You can also retrieve logs by using the Azure monitoring REST API.